mahendrabairagi/DeeplensWorkshop/Integrate with Rekognition/Extend the project by integrating with Amazon Rekognition.md

+# In this module, you will learn how to extend your projects by integrating with Amazon Rekognition to recognize the emotions

 # Extend the project by integrating with Amazon Rekognition

 In this module, you will learn how to integrate the project with Amazon Rekognition and view the output over CloudWatch.